Main illustration: Florencio Zavala

 If we didn’t change these terms, everyone at Intercom would be forced to use racist terminology to do their jobs.
 At the end of the day, using a different word is a small price to pay in exchange for our coworkers’ psychological safety.

 So Sam wrote an open letter to our Research & Development department at Intercom, stating what the problem was with these terms and that we needed to address them immediately.
-She published it in our Slack channel with over 200 members.
+They published it in our Slack channel with over 200 members.
 And the response was overwhelming.

 The letter got resounding support, including a rousing endorsement from our co-founder and CTO, Ciaran Lee.
 The question was not, “should we do this?” but, “how fast can we do this?”
 Ben stepped up to help lead the project, and he and Sam formed a partnership for identifying uses of the terminology and creating a plan to update them.